ubilab-escape/second-door/README.md

 # Stage 3 - Breaking door by robot

 It is just possible to open the door from inside.
 Therefore the "Poolkatze" was used to get inside via a small cat flap.
-Unfortunately the "Poolkatze" is dead so the participants have to make use of a small robot which was freed and activated within the two stages before.
+Unfortunately the "Poolkatze" is dead so the participants have to make use of a small robot.
 They have to control the robot and drive it through the cat flap to open the door with the robot from inside (Just "push" some button with the robot).
 The controll of the robot is placed on the other side of the room.
 Therefore one participant has to guide the controlling one (swap bottom and top or swap left and right).